zubaidrasool007/personal-psychology-assesment/README.md

-## Personality Psychology Assesment
+# Personality Psychology Assesment

+By usnig Angular and PrimeNG UI created this app.
 By using this app we take the Personality Assesment.
-At the end of the Assesment result tells you either you are an extrovert or introvert.
+In this app read the qustion and chack the radio button every option have a different value.
+At the end of the Assesment result tell's you either you are an extrovert or introvert.
+If got the high scoure then showing the result extrovert and if got low scoure then showing result introvert.
 This assesment has five qustions and every qustion have four options.

- ## stack
+# stack

 - Angular App
 - Prime ng

 # PersonalityTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 ## Development server